maximilianMairinger/labAuth/README.md

  $ npm run devServer
 ```

-Builds the server & a replApp on save.
-The source of the replApp can be found under `/replApp`
+Builds the server & replApp on save.
+The source of the replApp can be found under `/replApp`.
+No live reloading avalible, since its the prod server.

 #### Develop server & app